 Histamine is involved in your body’s immune response to allergens.
 It’s the reason you get a stuffy nose, itchy skin, and other reactions when you come in contact with something you’re allergic to.
 An antihistamine works by blocking your body’s response to these allergens.
 This can ease your allergy symptoms.

-Don’t drink alcohol while you’re taking Benadryl.
-The combination comes with some serious risks.
-Benadryl is designed for short-term use, so it’s best simply to wait until you’re done taking Benadryl before you reach for a drink.
-You can ask your doctor or pharmacist how long to wait after you finish taking Benadryl before you have any alcohol.
-This includes beverages, mouthwashes, and other drugs that use alcohol as an ingredient.
+Benadryl is designed for short-term use, so it’s best to simply wait until you’re done taking it before you have any alcohol.
+This includes beverages, mouthwashes, and other drugs that list alcohol as an ingredient.
+To be on the safe side, you can ask your doctor or pharmacist how long to wait after you finish taking Benadryl before you reach for a drink.

 If you drink a lot and find it difficult to hold off on drinking for a few days, consider reading up on resources and support.